abigail-ryan/mindful-habit/README.md

 #### Bugs
 * Upon removing the "disablepictureinpicture" atribute on my hero video, this causes the video to be able to be clickable and viewed in a pop out on some larger screen sizes.
 While removing this attribute means my code shows no errors, this is not how I would like for my video to display.
 The validation error stated that "the attribute could not be allowed on the element at this point".
 It may be a case that this code is unsupported at this time in my document.
+* My hero video is causing some small delay issues in the mobile view when loading.
+I uploaded a smaller sized file to try fix the issue, however the lighthouse score does not imrpove much.
+It may be an issue with the lenght of the video, which for future projects I will take into account.

 ___